Universality in the velocity jump in the crack propagation observed for food-wrapping films for daily use: Introduction

 Another advantage of the dynamic experiment is efficiency in time and cost.
 In the static experiment, we need many samples to obtain a velocity curve as a function of strain, because we need to break one sheet to obtain a single point on the curve.
 On the contrary, in the dynamic experiment, we can obtain a full curve with a single sheet: we can measure the velocity as a function of strain during crack propagation because the strain changes as we stretch the sample.

 Here, we use a mundane food-wrapping film as a sample and observe the crack propagation under the dynamic boundary condition.
 As a result, we find the jump occurs at a critical strain with high reproducibility.
-The crack-tip position as a function of time is obtained using two cameras, one for capturing the slow crack propagation before jump and the other with high frame rate for the fast crack propagation after jump.
+The crack-tip position as a function of time is obtained using two cameras, one for capturing the slow crack propagation before jump and the other with a high frame rate for the fast crack propagation after jump.
 The plot of the crack-propagation velocity as a function of strain thus obtained shows a little sample dependence: for a fixed pulling velocity and a fixed sample size, we obtained quantitatively similar curves for different samples.
-Furthermore, we find that the velocity curve is independent from the pulling velocity but dependent on the sample height, while they can be collapsed onto a master curve by a rescaling: the master curve thus obtained is universal for change in the pulling speed and the height of the sample.
+Furthermore, we find that the velocity curve is independent of the pulling velocity but dependent on the sample height, while they can be collapsed onto a master curve by rescaling: the master curve thus obtained is universal for change in the pulling speed and the height of the sample.
 The result reveals a key parameter for the jump is the strain, suggesting the existence of a small length that governs the deformation along the crack.
-The present study sets limitations on future theories and opens an avenue for the velocity jump to become a tool for developing a wide variety of tough polymer-based materials.
+The present study sets limitations on future theories and opens an avenue for the velocity jump to become a tool for developing a wide variety of tough polymer-based materials important for our life.
+For example, the present study will be relevant for resolving one of urgent issues in modern society, the fire accident of mobile battery by toughening a polymer sheet called the separator in secondary batteries, the deterioration of which leads to the fire accident.
+Note that the separator is a polymer sheet similar to the sample used in the present study in the two respects: both sheets have similar thicknesses and both are made of crystalline polymers.